How to place images in letters with Photoshop

 Learn how to open multiple images as layers into Photoshop!

-To place the image into the letter, click on the Layers panel menu icon:
+To place the image inside the letter, click the Layers panel menu icon.

 Clicking the Layers panel menu icon.